How much heat is lost through windows?

 What can I do to prevent heat loss through windows?

-One obvious measure is to replace windows and doors, including frames, with double - or triple - glazing.
+One obvious measure is to replace windows and doors, including frames, with double or triple glazing.
 This reduces heat loss through the windows and resolves any issues with draughts as well.
-This can, however, be very expensive, especially if you opt for uPVC frames.
-The cost of double glazing can run into several thousand pounds and it will take decades to recover this in savings on your bills.
-There are other advantages though, such as the fact that there's no need to paint uPVC window frames, which saves on maintenance costs.
+This can be expensive, especially if you get the whole house done.

 How does double glazing work?